mcgleec2/GP1/wire_C/README.md

 - Parallelised version of serial.c
 - Processes handle own sections and pass electrons along with messages.
 - Last process at end of boundary wraps bacj to the root for electrons to pass through again.

+trouble_python_code.py
+- code to run simulation on python code
+- hard understanding of the final graphs
+- due to lack of time to fix the errors and understand the plots we decided to focus on the c code

+Note:
+- Original repo was set to be private, therefore this new one had to be create to let only view acces.